 Trump is the US president-elect.
 He does not believe in climate change.
 His government is unlikely to help the Cleantech sector.
 However, a fundamental change is taking place that the Trump administration will not be able to stop: people all over the world are starting to worry about the environment and taking concrete steps to deal with climate change.

 Americans are increasingly worried too.
 They are among the most proactive on the climate change front and have the means to make an impact.
 They make investment decisions based on their own beliefs, not who is in Washington.
 This is true for Europeans, Asians and others too.

 Angels, VCs, large corporations, major governments around the planet will not stop their support for Cleantech.
-After the progress made by solar and battery technology and companies like Tesla, we believe investment and technological progress are about to accelerate.
+After the progress made by solar and battery technology and companies like Tesla, we believe investment and innovation in Cleantech are about to accelerate.

 In addition, Alternative Finance such as Green Bonds, Crowdfunding and other new funding options will help Cleantech reach take-off speed.
 The right finance option depends on the project type.

 Cheap oil – no business leader or investor already committed to Cleantech will pay much attention to the price of oil and other fossil fuels in the future.
 These dirty fuels will become irrelevant well before the planet runs out of them.
 Trump will make the life of oil companies easier, however, their best days are over.
 Unless they seriously commit to renewables.